Fuggel/Fuggel/README.md

 <hr>

-- 🌱 I’m currently working on a chess project and learning react
+- 🌱 I’m currently working on a chess project & learning react

 - 👯 I’m looking to collaborate with other fellow developers